-386 Induced seismicity occurs when fluid injection causes perturbations on pre-existing tectonic faults.
-These perturbations may be caused by stress transfer through the rock frame (e.g., Kettlety et al., 2020; 387 388 Igonin et al., 2022) or by direct hydraulic connection into the fault (e.g., Igonin et al., 2021): what 389 these mechanisms share is the need for a pre-existing fault that is close to shear failure conditions in 390 the in situ stress field (often expressed in terms of the Mohr-Coulomb failure envelope).
-Hence, from 391 a theoretical consideration, geological conditions that increase the abundance of so-called critically stressed faults will serve to increase the likelihood of HF-IS.
-These conditions might include an 392 393 increased abundance of faulting, the presence of faults with optimal orientations in the in situ stress 394 field, higher shear stresses, and increased pore pressures.
+2020; Igonin et al. 2022) or by direct hydraulic connection into the fault (e.g., Igonin et al. 2021): what these mechanisms share is the need for a pre-existing fault that is close to shear failure conditions in the in situ stress field (often expressed in terms of the Mohr-Coulomb failure envelope).
+Hence, from a theoretical consideration, geological conditions that increase the abundance of so-called critically stressed faults will serve to increase the likelihood of HF-IS.
+These conditions might include an increased abundance of faulting, the presence of faults with optimal orientations in the in situ stress field, higher shear stresses, and increased pore pressures.

 Verdon and Rodríguez-Pradilla (2023) identified several factors that jointly controlled the prevalence of HF-IS between different shale gas plays in North America.
-These included the in situ stress conditions and the pore pressure gradient, with more compressive stress conditions and higher pore pressures likely pushing faults closer towards critical stress conditions.
-The Haynesville Shale is among the most over-pressured of any shale play in North America, with pore pressure gradients as

-400 high as 20 kPa/m.
-However, it sits in a region with extensional to strike-slip stress conditions.
+These included the pore pressure gradient, with elevated pore pressures serving to reduce effective normal stresses and unclamp faults, and the in situ stress field classification, as quantified using the Simpson (1997) A{φ} parameter, with reversefaulting conditions (A{φ} values > 1.5) increasing the in situ shear stresses on critically-stressed faults.
+The Haynesville Shale is among the most over-pressured of any shale play in North America, with pore pressure gradients as high as 20 kPa/m.
+However, it sits in a region with extensional to strike-slip stress conditions ($A{\phi} \approx 1$).